muratbayrktr/raytracer/README.md

 While taking a look at the scene files I also noticed I forgot to implement smooth shading.
 So it's another priority task.
 I am hoping to finish these before evening so that I will have time to implement Fresnel.

 Update: Ply is done.
+Update: BVH is done.
+Update: Back face culling is done.